kojiromike/magento-retail-order-management/docs/IMAGE_EXPORT.md

 # Image Export Feeds

 1. Go to **System > Scheduler > Schedule Configuration** in the Admin.
-2. Click the checkbox next to eb2cproduct_image_export_feed.
+2. Click the checkbox next to ebayenterprise_catalog_image_export_feed.
 3. Select run now from the actions drop down.
 4. Click submit button.